 - You might be expected to return to work part-time when the scheme changes on 1st July

-- You can be furloughed under the scheme if you are a foreign national.
+- You were eligible to be furloughed under the scheme if you are a foreign national.

-- You can be furloughed by more than one employer or be furloughed by one employer and continue to work for another.
+- You were eligible be furloughed by more than one employer or be furloughed by one employer and continue to work for another.

 - Your employer could choose to pay the additional 20% of your salary themselves but they don’t have to.

-- If you’re ineligible to be furloughed or your employer chooses not to do this, the government expects to offer you support via Universal Credit (see below)
+- If you were ineligible to be furloughed or your employer chose not to do this, the government expects to offer you support via Universal Credit (see below)

 Your rights to benefits